 Index of articles

 When African men in Nigeria, Uganda, Kenya, Morocco, or Egypt are confronted with the masturbation lifestyle propagated by the Spanish masturbation teacher Fran Sanchez Oria, they feel disturbed.
 Does Sanchez not have a mother who feels ashame when her son propagates worldwide that men should keep on masturbating on and on.
 Does he want his family to be known for such a member?

-Female Circumcision as Sexual Therapy: The Past and Future of Plastic Surgery?
+New York, New York: Female Circumcision as Sexual Therapy The Past and Future of Plastic Surgery?